activist-org/activist/README.md

 [**activist.org**](http://activist.org/) is a network for sociopolitical action that allows people the world over to coordinate and collaborate on the issues that matter most.
 It serves as a hub for posting and finding activities related to socioeconomic causes, and has the overarching goal of facilitating change as efficiently and effectively as possible.

-activist is intersectionally inclusive and not blind to economic externalities - activities on activist must account for their social and economic effects.
-These two concepts are the guiding principles of what is and is not allowed, with their interpretation falling to and growing with the community itself.

-Welcome!

 # **Contents**<a id="contents"></a>
  <!-- no toc -->
 - [Overview](#overview)